MHuiG/MHuiG/AWESOME-STARS.md

 ## Others

+- [jlopp/physical-bitcoin-attacks](https://github.com/jlopp/physical-bitcoin-attacks) - A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.
+- [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
+GitHub does not endorse or adopt any assertion contained in the following notices.
+Users identified in the notices are presumed innocent unti
 - [microsoft/fluentui-emoji](https://github.com/microsoft/fluentui-emoji) - A collection of familiar, friendly, and modern emoji from Microsoft
 - [knownsec/404StarLink](https://github.com/knownsec/404StarLink) - 404StarLink - 推荐优质、有意义、有趣、坚持维护的安全开源项目
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics